cooper/quiki/doc/blocks.md

 included by prefixing them with the escape character (`\`).
 ```
 list {

-    /* this is here to demonstrate that "invisible" blocks (those which
-       yield no HTML) are NOT list values and therefore do NOT need to be
-       terminated with the semicolon
-    */
-    style {
-        border: 1px solid red;
-    }

     Item one;
     Item two;
     Item three can have an escaped semicolon\; I think;